dan-koller/Java-JSON-Database/README.md

 ## Installation

 Make sure to a [JVM](https://openjdk.java.net/install/) installed on your system.
-After that, download the files provided with this package:
+After that, download the provided package containing:

 - `client.jar`
 - `server.jar`
+- _config files_

-1. Start the server by double-clicking* the `server.jar` file or running it from the commandline:
+1. Start the server by launching* the `launch-server.sh`** file or running it from the commandline:

 ```shell
 java -jar /path/to/your/jar/server.jar